0x3f3f3f3f/Megumin.GameFramework.AI/UnityAI/Packages/com.megumin.ai.behaviortree/Note/BehaviorTree_Document_en.md

 ## Description
 - Human intuitive behaviour tree architecture, easier to learn.
   Adds decorator design.
 Conditional decorators make the behaviour tree user interface more intuitive and easier to read.
 - Very easy to extend, customise nodes and UI styles with just a few lines of code.
+- Powerful data binding system.
+It can be used in BehaviorTree or independently.
 - Full subtree support and the editor supports multiple windows to edit and Debug both the parent and subtree at the same time.
 - Solves many of the pain points of using traditional behaviour trees and is worth a try for those who are not satisfied with traditional behaviour trees.

 [ [Samples](https://github.com/KumoKyaku/Megumin.AI.Samples) | [Feedback](https://github.com/KumoKyaku/Megumin.AI.Samples/issues) | [Wiki](https://github.com/KumoKyaku/Megumin.AI.Samples/wiki) | [QQ Group]() | [Discord](https://discord.gg/6VZbxZgTRU) ]